keymanapp/help.keyman.com/products/linux/17.0/start/installing-keyboard.md

 ## Install Local .kmp keyboard package

 Keyman for Linux can also install keyboards from local .kmp keyboard packages.
-From Keyman Configuration, click "Install".
+From Keyman Configuration, click "Install keyboard".
 Then browse to the local .kmp keyboard package and install.

 ![](../linux_images/package-khmer-angkor-welcome.png "Package khmer_angkor")